 The traffic.
 As with any large metro, Atlanta’s traffic is common and unpredictable—but this is by far the city’s number one complaint.
 If you leave at four in the afternoon, expect to be caught up in rush-hour traffic for an hour in any direction.
 It especially gets bad at the intersection of I-285 and I-85.
 Two major highways converge on “The Connector,” a source of major congestion.

 Limited routes of transportation.
 If you’re moving to Atlanta, prepare to travel everywhere by car.
 At least that’s what the rest of the city’s drivers do.
 The 1,584-mile city only offers 84 miles of bike lanes and Atlanta’s drivers aren’t exactly known for sharing the road.
 And while the city’s train system is popular for commuting to and from downtown, the routes are limited and don’t run very frequently.
 This is especially the case for those who commute from “outside the Perimeter,” or the neighborhoods beyond the circle of I-285.
 Transportation is limited almost entirely to cars here.

 If you’re debating moving here, hopefully this Atlanta neighborhood guide helps you find the best area for your needs.
 Now it’s easy to understand why residents can’t stay away from the charming history, promising job opportunities and charismatic neighborhoods.

 Whether you’re relocating across the state or across the country, the moving process can be stressful.
 Life Storage offers self-storage in Atlanta as well as moving trucks to assist with your move.
-What are you looking forward to most about moving to Georgia?
-What advice do you have for new residents?
-Let us know on Twitter, @LifeStorage!
+What are you looking forward to most about moving to Metro Atlanta?
+If you already love living in ATL, what advice do you have for new residents?
+Let us know on Twitter @LifeStorage!